 - is currently a teacher with the Life Adjustment Center teaching children with special needs and also a very active volunteer for the African Dream Academy Foundation and the Brick Church Summer Steps Program.
 During her career Christine has worked extensively with children combining her interests in theater and education.
 For approximately seven years years she traveled with several children's theater companies, including the Shoestring Players and Creative Arts Team under the direction of New York University, performing plays and workshops designed for children.
 She has also performed with the Castillo Theater and worked as a manager at the American Museum of Natural History, both in New York City.
 Christine received her BA in Liberal Arts/Political Science from Wilberforce University in Ohio, the first- established HBCU (Historically Black Colleges and Universities).
 She is also the recipient of a certificate in Drama from the American Musical & Dramatic Academy in New York City.

 Kathleen L. Kaasch

-- is Treasurer of the Board for ADAF.
+- is an assistant treasurer of the Board of ADAF.
 She has been an accountant at Euclidean Capital, LLC since 2010, having previously worked in another family office, Ivor & Co.
 Much of her professional life was spent working in non-profits, including 20 years at The Brick Presbyterian Church as accountant and then Church Administrator.
 She followed that with a period in Florence, Italy doing freelance accounting work for American companies and organizations.
 She has a BS degree from Nebraska Wesleyan University and an MS degree from Columbia University, both in economics.